openvinotoolkit/openvino/docs/install_guides/configurations-for-intel-gpu.md

 In case if you are intended to use OpenVINO GPU plugin and offload network inference to Intel® graphics processor, the Intel Graphics Driver should be properly configured on your system.

-> **NOTE**: In case you have the driver pre-installed in your system, and you want to rely on it, please skip this guide.
+> **NOTE**: In case you already have pre-installed driver in your system, and you want to keep it, the installation steps not required.

 ## Linux

-To install the latest available **Intel® Graphics Compute Runtime for OpenCL™** for your OS, see the [Install Guides](https://dgpu-docs.intel.com/installation-guides/index.html).
+To install the latest available **Intel® Graphics Compute Runtime for OpenCL™** for your OS, see the [Install Guides](https://github.com/intel/compute-runtime/releases/latest).
+> **NOTE**: For instructions specific for discrete graphics platforms (Intel® Arc™ A-Series Graphics, Intel® Data Center GPU Flex Series and Intel® Data Center GPU MAX Series, Intel® processor graphics Gen12, Intel® Iris Xe MAX (codename DG1)), please refer to [this guide](https://dgpu-docs.intel.com/installation-guides/index.html).

 Alternatively, you can install one of the earlier versions of the driver based on your internal considerations.

-Additionally, it is recommended that you refer to the [Intel® Graphics Compute Runtime Github page](https://github.com/intel/compute-runtime/) for the latest instructions and recommendations on GPU driver installation, including the list of supported hardware platforms.
+Additionally, it is recommended that you refer to the [Intel® Graphics Compute Runtime Github page](https://github.com/intel/compute-runtime/) for the instructions and recommendations on GPU driver installation specific to particular release, including the list of supported hardware platforms.

-> **NOTE**: For instructions specific for discrete graphics platforms (Intel® Arc™ A-Series Graphics, Intel® Data Center GPU Flex Series and Intel® Data Center GPU MAX Series, Intel® processor graphics Gen12, Intel® Iris Xe MAX (codename DG1)), please refer to [this guide](https://dgpu-docs.intel.com/installation-guides/index.html).

 You've completed all required configuration steps to perform inference on processor graphics.